CLIMAAX/crabook/crabook/resources/support.md

 ## Service desk

-For questions and support related to the CLIMAAX Handbook, including the framework, workflows, datasets and software, as well as all services associated with your ECMWF account, the **exclusive** CLIMAAX service desk can be contacted via our support request form:
+For questions and support related to the CLIMAAX Handbook, including the Framework, workflows, datasets and software, as well as all services associated with your ECMWF account, the **exclusive** CLIMAAX service desk can be contacted via our support request form:

 1. Go to https://jira.ecmwf.int/plugins/servlet/desk/portal/4/create/186.
 2. Log in with your ECMWF account if you are not already.